AI-B14D51/BAITAP2/bfs_dfs_bestfs/README.txt

 		-e <value of epsilon>
 		-n <value of eta - denoise step for RStream>
 		-g <value of gamma>
-		-a <algorithm, 0: greedy, 1: DStream, 2: RStream, 3: SGr.
+		-a <algorithm, 0:dfs, 1:bfs, 2:bestfs.
 Please use SSA source code for testing IM algorithm>
 		-p <number of threads (OpenMP) to running algorithms>
 		/////////////////////////////////////
 		-V  n_node